minhnimble/learning-notes/learning-paths/scrum-master.md

 #### The 8 Stances of a Scrum Master

 The various responsibilities of the Scrum Master is captured in eight stances:
-- An __Impediment Remover__ that helps resolve issues that are blocking the team'’'s progress, taking into account the self-organizing capabilities of the Development Team;
+- An __Impediment Remover__ that helps resolve issues that are blocking the team'''s progress, taking into account the self-organizing capabilities of the Development Team;
 - A __Facilitator__ that sets the stage and provides clear boundaries in which the team can collaborate.
 This includes facilitation of the Scrum events to ensure they'll achieve the desired outcome and - most importantly - that the empirical process is optimized;
 - A __Coach__ that helps individuals and groups to continuously improve in how they deliver valuable outcomes as a team or as an organization;
 - A __Teacher__ that ensures that Scrum and relevant techniques are well-understood and enacted;
 - A __Servant Leader__ that creates environments where teams can work effectively with stakeholders to create valuable outcomes;
-- A __Manager__ that is responsible for managing (true) impediments, eliminating waste, managing the process, managing the team’s health, managing the boundaries of self-organization, and managing the culture;
+- A __Manager__ that is responsible for managing (true) impediments, eliminating waste, managing the process, managing the team's health, managing the boundaries of self-organization, and managing the culture;
 - A __Change Agent__ that helps to enable a culture in which Scrum Teams can flourish - on every level of the organization;
 - A __Mentor__ that transfers agile knowledge and experience to the team.